I've spent half a century writing for radio and print (mostly print). I hope to still be tapping the keys as I take my last breath.

 “Build a better mousetrap,” Ralph Waldo Emerson is supposed to have said, “and the world will beat a path to your door.”
 Is it the hope of hitting the financial jackpot that sustains inventors through the dark hours of trial and error as they struggle to construct a better mousetrap?

-The intellectual property service company SiNApSE says no. According to a survey it conducted in 2010, for “eighty-seven percent of the inventors, inspiration to invent comes from non-financial reasons.”
+The intellectual property service company SiNApSE says no. According to a survey it conducted, for “eighty-seven percent of the inventors, inspiration to invent comes from non-financial reasons.”
 Desire to improve the world, recognition, and love of invention are the main motivators.

 The Wake ‘n Bacon

 “Quite possibly the best invention since whatever came before sliced bread, the Wake ’n Bacon alarm clock is a work of pure genius.”
 You wouldn’t expect a group set up to promote bacon consumption to hold back on its enthusiasm for anything that increases the sale of smoked pork bellies, and Bacon Today is up to the task.

 New York University student Matty Sallin is responsible for the source of this praise.
 It is a box shaped like a porker with a heating chamber inside linked to a clock.
 Instead of the nerve-shattering buzz of an alarm going off, the sleeper is gently roused from slumber to the smell of sizzling bacon wafted about by a fan.

 It does not seem the device ever went into mass production.
 Perhaps the sales slogan “Rise and Swine” wasn’t catchy enough.

 The appeal of filthy lucre is clearly at work in inventing stuff for the beauty industry.

 Toss out the mud packs and the creams and lotions.
 Forego the expensive spa treatments, facial massages, and cucumber slices over the eyelids.
 The Glamour Bonnet is a must for everyone who wants to slow down the ravages of time.